10 Strategies to drive traffic to your Shopify store

 - Choose a custom domain name.
 Default Shopify domain names containing myshopify in the URL, usually get fewer clicks.
 That’s why we recommend creating a custom domain name for your website.
 You can also connect any custom domain from a third-party provider to your store.

 - Optimize your website structure.
 Ensure your Shopify website structure is simple and scalable, and any page is no more than three clicks away from your home page.
-Luckily, with Shopify, you won’t have to build the website’s structure from scratch.
+Luckily, with Shopify, you won’t have to build the website’s structure

 - Conduct in-depth keyword research.
 The foremost is to understand what your customers need and what they are searching for.
 And here you’ll need to run keyword research.
 Fortunately, there are a great variety of tools to help you find and analyze keywords for your product titles, descriptions, and other website content: SEMRush, Ahrefs, Wordtracker, and many others.